Toshiba Aircon Owner's Guide

 Some condo installations from the mid-2010s use the RAS Daiseikai series, Toshiba's higher-end inverter line with improved efficiency ratings.
 These are less common locally but perform well in Singapore's climate.
 The internal components differ from the standard RAS series, so parts are not interchangeable between the two.

 Landed homes and larger condo layouts may have the RAS-M multi-split system with one outdoor unit serving three to five indoor units.
-Parts sourcing for the outdoor unit controller on multi-split systems can be slower than single-split equivalents because the boards are model-specific.
+Parts sourcing for the outdoor controller on these systems can be slower than on single-split equivalents because the boards are model-specific.

 Finding your model number